 With 20 years of experience as HR leaders working for small organizations, startups and Fortune 500 companies, Ohlrich and Frede believe that Human Resources has immense power to affect an organization’s bottom line as well as its culture — but they admit that it gets a bad rap, partly owing to lack of vision or ... keep reading

 For LifeTree author Dr. Vanessa Lapointe, R. Psych, all the hard work is paying off.
-Her book, Discipline Without Damage (in stores January 15th, 2016) has already started receiving praise from... keep reading
+Her book, Discipline Without Damage (in stores January 15th, 2016) has already started receiving praise from notable c... keep reading

 Ever wonder why some authors get to have great big features written about them, while others are lucky to get a brief mention?
 Of course, editors and TV producers all have their own ideas about what stories they want to cover, but very often, the depth of the coverage comes down to whether or not the subject gave them a kick-ass interview.

 So how do you give a media interview that will keep a reporter hanging on your every word, and compel them to devote thousands of words to you?
-Here ... keep reading
+Here are our pr... keep reading

 Walt Whitman’s Leaves of Grass is one of the greatest pieces of poetry—American or otherwise—ever created.
 Some might even call it perfection.
 So how does one man create so much of that perfection, and a better question, why can’t we do it?
 The truth is, Leaves of Grass was far from perfect when it was first published 160 years ago.

 Depending on who you ask, Whitman went through eight or more editions to get it to the state it’s in today.
 We’ve compiled a “Leaves of Grass Timeline” to demonstrate Whitman’s process in turning mediocrity int... keep reading